-The popd command will not only switch your current directory to /usr/lib, it'll also remove ~/Desktop from the directory stack - as evident by the output the command produced.
-This way, the popd command will let you navigate these directories in the reverse order.
+The popd command will not only switch your current directory to /usr/lib, it'll also remove ~/Desktop from the directory stack - as evidenced by the output the command produced.
+This way, the popd command will let you navigate these directories in reverse order.

 Some advanced points